ydaniels/Human/README.md

 Human is not really a bot , it is just a marketing tool that uses manchine learning to achieve and automate social media marketing activies i.e from content generation, viral marketing, content scheduling , keyword monitoring , analaytics , optimization and anything you can think of.

 #Why The Bot.
 Well it simply automates everything .
-Yes Everything from registration, verification , profile updates , re-verification , normal social media activities like (following, liking,rebloging ,posting,tweeting e.t.c .. ) content generation, a/b testing, group spamming, content scheduling , calendar, tracking, short links, article generation, summarization for website , trend and viral detection . etc.
+Yes Everything from registration, verification , profile updates , re-verification , normal social media activities like (following, liking,rebloging ,posting,tweeting e.t.c .. ) content generation, a/b testing, content scheduling , calendar, tracking, short links, article generation, summarization for website , trend and viral detection . etc.

 #How
 The only thing Human understands is data generation from one end point , data manipulation (filtering, building, cleaning, reproducing )  and  data submission to another endpoint.

-#For Example Let Us Use Human As Facebook Spamming Bot.
+#For Example Let Us Use Human As Facebook  Bot.
 Step 1 Create Facebook Bot
 - Tell it you want to use facebook
 - Describe how to use facebook i.e api,web interface or another external library